 One of them, Brittany Ledbetter, is also known as Pukey Pony, the artist that pulled out.
 Another person, Chris Conlon, tweeted that his picture was being used without permission.
 The next day the Kickstarter page was updated by removing Chris’s name and picture and adding in a person with the name “Virgo Hiroshima” instead.
 As of this writing the developers list has been changed to only include 3 people, Psychoactive Charm (the man in the suit), Michael Harms (the person of record for the campaign), and the aforementioned Virgo Hiroshima (no record of which could be found online).

-3/14 Update – Earlier today I recieved both a friend and chat request on Facebook from someone that has a profile picture matching Virgo Hiroshima; not the same Kickstarter picture, but the same person with a different picture.
-While I didn’t accept the friend request due to mommy’s rules about friending strangers, we did chat.
+3/14 Update – Earlier today I received both a friend and chat request on Facebook from someone that has a profile picture matching Virgo Hiroshima; not the same Kickstarter picture, but the same person with a different picture.
 During our discussion the person expressed alarm that they were being pulled into the middle of the Dark Skyes situation, and insisted that they’re not involved with the game or any potential fraud/prank on the part of MDE.
-In reviewing the persons online presence I found that they follow MDE on Twitter, to which they explained they had followed them since high school because the videos and pranks were funny, but that they were not involved with the campaign or any prank.
+In reviewing their online presence I found that they follow MDE on Twitter, to which they explained they had followed them since high school because the videos and pranks were funny, but that they were not involved with the campaign or any prank.
 I’m not going to give “Virgo’s” real name here, but it has already been outed elsewhere by people doing their own investigations.

 3/14 Update 2 – A man identifying himself as Matt Parr posted to the /mlp/ Dark Skyes thread with the following photo :

 The picture on the phone is from the Dark Skyes Kickstarter page and is the person identified as Virgo Hiroshima.
 The name and photo match the identity of the unnamed person I referred to in the last update.
-(Thanks TSP for posting this to the comments before I had a chance.)
+Thanks TSP for posting this to the comments.

 3/15 Update – As of now there are no longer any developers listed on the Kickstarter page and no information on why they were removed.